SethSky/KOPinCodeView/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1+ is required to build KOLocalizedString 0.0.1+.
+> CocoaPods 1.1+ is required to build KOPinCodeView 0.1.0+.

-To integrate KOLocalizedString into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate KOPinCodeView into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'